-The subject property is currently designated Residential 1 (RES 1).
-Both the AU and RR-1 zoning classifications are consistent with the Residential 1 FLU designation.
+The subject property is currently designated as Residential 1 (RES 1) FLU.
+The existing AU zoning can be considered consistent with the existing RES 1 FLU designation.

 Applicable Land Use Policies

 FLUE Policy 1.9 -The Residential 1 Future land use designation.
 The Residential 1 land use designation permits low density residential development with a maximum density of up to one (1) dwelling unit per acre, except as otherwise may be provided for within the Future Land Use Element.